 Despite the security concerns that have plagued Facebook for years, most people are sticking around and new members keep on joining.
 This has led Facebook to break records numbers with over 1.94 billion monthly active users, as of March 2017 — and around 1.28 billion daily active users.

 We share our lives on Facebook.
 We share our birthdays and our anniversaries.
 We share our vacation plans and locations.
 We share the births of our sons and the deaths of our fathers.
 We share our most cherished moments and our most painful thoughts.
 We divulge every aspect of our lives.
-We even clamor to see the latest versions even before they're ready for primetime.
+Clinical psychologists have written entire books detailing the surprisingly extensive impact Facebook has on our emotions and relationships.

 But we sometimes forget who's watching.

 We use Facebook as a tool to connect, but there are those people who use that connectivity for malicious purposes.
 We reveal what others can use against us.
 They know when we're not home and for how long we're gone.
 They know the answers to our security questions.
 People can practically steal our identities — and that's just with the visible information we purposely give away through our public Facebook profile.